louischan-oursky/features/all-in-one.md

 ## Authenticator

-Authgear supports various kinds of authenticator.
+Authgear supports various types of authenticator.
 Authenticator can be primary, secondary or both.

+Authenticators has priorities.
+The first authenticator is the default authenticator in the UI.

+### Primary Authenticator

+Primary authenticator authenticates the identity.
+Each identity has specific applicable primary authenticators.
+For example, OAuth Identity does not have any applicable primary authenticators.

+### Secondary Authenticator

+Secondary authenticators are additional authentication methods to ensure higher degree of confidence in authenticity.

 ### Password Authenticator